Mureithi820/Machine-Learning/README.md

 # Machine-Learning

-Codes for data operations like Logistic Regression, Linear Regression, and Exploratory Data Analysis Codes for data operations like Logistic Regression, Linear Regression, and Exploratory Data Analysis The insurance.csv dataset is the main subject of the insuranceEDA script's analysis.
+Codes for data operations like Logistic Regression, Linear Regression, and Exploratory Data Analysis The insurance.csv dataset is the main subject of the insuranceEDA script's analysis.
 It imports a number of libraries, including stats from scipy, norm from scipy, StandardScaler from sklearn.preprocessing, seaborn, numpy, and pandas from scipy.
 After loading, the dataset is examined for missing values.